 The founding of other universities with a similar focus during the 20’s meant competition in the education arena.
 Especially Amsterdam and Tilburg grew to become worthy rivals.
 This external pressure resulted in additional efforts from the Business University in Rotterdam to improve its education.
 Critical reflection paved the way for an extended curriculum, which gave the University a more scientific footing.

 On the 27th of February 1926 a group of former students commenced the ‘Nederlandsch Instituut van Doctorandi in de Handelswetenschap’ (‘Dutch Institute for Doctorates in Business Science’) for alumni of the Business University.
-A little over a year later, 12 March 1927, the association was made official by setting up its statutes (which have remained the same since).
+A little over a year later, 12 March 1927, the association was made official by setting up its statutes.
 The goal of the association was to support the interests of her members however legally possible, as well as to further business science.
 One of the core aims was to strengthen bonds between alumni.
 Decades later, this association would become the Erasmus Alumni Association.

 The club funded and published its own quarterly magazine, which they intended to continue for as long as there was interest in business science from within the club and from beyond.
 The club also housed a collection of relevant literature, which members could borrow for free.
 Book discussions were held at a later point.
 This way, the association endeavoured to keep members interested and up-to-date, even if business science was no longer part of their daily lives.